Competitive Information Disclosure with Heterogeneous Consumer Search: Equilibrium

-When the number of firms $n$ grows large, the convexity of $\phi_a$ naturally emerges.\footnote{ See Lemma \ref{lemma:phi_a_convex_F} and Lemma \ref{lemma:phi_a_convex_kink} in Appendix \ref{appendix:b}.} Over $[0,a]$, $\phi_a=F^{n-1}$ reflects the distribution of the consumer's best alternative.
+The function $\phi_a$ provides a straightforward equilibrium verification: $U_a$ is an equilibrium if and only if (1) $\phi_a$ is convex, and (2) $\phi_a(x)\geq D(x;U_a)$ for all $x$.\footnote{ The function $\phi_a$ is the price function in \textcite{dworczak2019simple}.
+They show that $G\in \text{MPC}(F)$ is an equilibrium if and only if there exists some $\phi:[0,1]\rightarrow \mathbb{R}$ such that (a) $\phi(x)$ is convex, and $\phi(x)\geq D(x,G)$ for all $x$, (b) $\text{supp}(G)\subseteq \{x| \phi(x)=D(x,G)\}$, and (c) $\int_0^1 \phi(x)dF(x)=\int_0^1\phi(x)dG(x)$.
+Our function $\phi_a$ satisfies (b) and (c) by construction.
+See Lemma \ref{lemma:iff}. } Convexity ensures that redistributing mass within $\supp(U_a)$ is unprofitable.
+The second condition guarantees any deviation outside of $\supp(U_a$)---a partial-purchase signal---is unprofitable.
+When the number of firms $n$ is sufficiently large, the convexity of $\phi_a$ naturally emerges.\footnote{ See Lemma \ref{lemma:phi_a_convex_F} and Lemma \ref{lemma:phi_a_convex_kink} in Appendix \ref{appendix:b}.} Over $[0,a]$, $\phi_a=F^{n-1}$ reflects the distribution of the consumer's best alternative.
 Increased competition makes consumers more likely to encounter better alternatives, implying the convexity of $F^{n-1}$.
-Moreover, heightened competition decreases the likelihood of consumers returning after leaving a firm, intensifying the incentive to pool at signal $\overline{r}$, which manifests as an upward kink of $\phi_a$ at $x=a$.\footnote{ This intuition is analogous to that of \textcite{stahl1989oligopolistic}, where as $n\rightarrow \infty$, the increased incentive to secure consumers results as the price converging to the monopoly price. }
+Thus, firms provide more information at the bottom to win out competition.
+Moreover, intense competition decreases the likelihood of consumers returning after leaving a firm, increasing the incentive to pool at signal $\overline{r}$, which manifests as an upward kink of $\phi_a$ at $x=a$.\footnote{ This intuition is analogous to that of \textcite{stahl1989oligopolistic}, where as $n\rightarrow \infty$, the increased incentive to secure consumers results as the price converging to the monopoly price. } As $n$ increases, the local incentive to outcompete rivals at the bottom, and the global incentive to retain searchers at the top become more pronounced.

 The function \( \phi_a \) carries a deeper economic interpretation---it represents the \textit{virtual interim demand} faced by a firm choosing the information structure \( U_a \).\footnote{ In analogy to the virtual value in \textcite{myerson1981optimal}, where it represents the Lagrange multiplier of the agent's local incentive compatibility constraint, \textcite{kim2023choosing} adopts this terminology in the context of information design.
 Here, the curvature \( \phi_a'' \) serves as the Lagrange multiplier associated with the MPC constraint \( G \in MPC(F) \). } The gap between the virtual interim demand \( \phi_a(x) \) and the interim demand \( D(x; U_a) \) quantifies the virtual interim gain of following \( U_a \), rather than deviating to a different distribution \( G \neq U_a \) with the signal \( x \) in its support.